pikwadrat/Lottery/README.md

 # Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was ispired by Stephan Grider.
+This project was inspired by Stephan Grider.

 ## Run application